neilg63/string-patterns/README.md

 - **PatternReplace**:	Core regular expression replacement methods
 - **PatternReplaceMany**:	Provides methods to replace with multiple patterns expressed as arrays of tuples
 - **MatchWord**: Has convenience methods to match words with various word boundary rules.
 New to 0.2.0
+- **ReplaceWord**: Provides methods to replace one or more words with clean syntax
 - **PatternCapture**: Returns captures or vectors of each match, whether overlapping or not, and counts of matching patterns or words.
 New to version 0.2.0
 - **ToSegments**:	Methods to split a longer strong on a separator and return a vector of strings, a tuple of two strings or single optional string segment Note some methods may return empty segments in the case of leading, trailing or repeated separators.
 - **ToStrings**:	Converts arrays or vectors of strs to a vector of owned strings